isomerpages/nhg-csdo/_clinician-innovator/NHG Health CMTi Clinician Innovator Preparatory Programme Plus (CiPP Plus).md

 <li>
 <p>Applicants should be:
 <br>a)<strong> Doctors</strong> (i.e. clinically qualified with MD/MBBS/BDS)
-with primary appointments at NHG institutions;
+with primary appointments at NHG Health institutions;
 <br>OR
 <br>b)<strong> Health science / healthcare professionals</strong> with non-medical
-degrees, such as nurses, pharmacists and other allied health professions with primary appointments at NHG institutions.</p>
+degrees, such as nurses, pharmacists and other allied health professions with primary appointments at NHG Health institutions.</p>
 <p></p>
 </li>
 <li>
 <p>All applicants should also fulfil the following criteria:</p>
-<p>a) Have completed the NHG Clinician Innovator Preparatory Programme (CiPP)
+<p>a) Have completed the NHG Health CMTi Clinician Innovator Preparatory
-or demonstrate equivalent level of competency in foundational training in HealthTech innovation
+Programme (CiPP) or demonstrate equivalent level of competency in foundational training in HealthTech innovation
 <br>
 <br>b) Is a clinician Principal Investigator (PI), Co-PI or Co-Investigator
 (Co-I) of an ongoing or new HealthTech innovation project that has been